Eagle Eye

 The people in the Blue Vests came in the following day talked to my mother then introduced themselves to me saying they were from an organisation called Mavi Hilal Vakfı-IBC International Blue Crescent Relief.
 I immediately thought that’s why they were wearing blue vests!
 Because they are MAVI which means blue in Turkish!

 MAVI said we have a surprise for you and drove me to a shop.
 It had big windows and a lot of shelves.
 When I went inside I realised I was in an Optical Shop.
 They said, choose whatever frame you like so we can get the new measurements and you can see clearly in school.
+I was very happy!
+There were so many colours, shapes and sizes.
+But I chose black because it goes with everything.
+I was fitted and got my new glasses.
+I thought to myself, I have a new friend now.
+I can't wait to show my family.

 The Blue Vest team also introduced me to a world of nice people who also loved my glasses.
-It was a centre where we learned how to communicate and build relationships and friendships while I was also working on my education.
+It was a psychological support centre where we learned how to communicate and build relationships and friendships while I was also working on my education.
 I feel more comfortable now, with these glasses and my grades are getting higher!
 I look forward to the future.

-*Name has been changed to protect identity.
+*Name is changed to protect identity.